 - Wet AMD – Develops when abnormal blood vessels form underneath the macula and damage its cells.
-Without treatment vision can deteriorate within days.
+Without treatment, vision can deteriorate within days.

 Eye conditions can be prevented or slowed down by making some simple lifestyle changes.

 This is the most important way to look after elderly eyes.
-An opticians check-up is not just to check that your glasses are the correct prescription.
+An optician check-up is not just to check that your glasses are the correct prescription.
 It also checks the health of your eyes.
 An eye test will pick up all of the above eye diseases and any other eye issues you may have as well as other health problems such as diabetes.

 The good news is that over-60s qualify for a free eye test every two years and over-70s can have a yearly eye test free of charge.
 If you’re unable to leave your home, a home eye appointment can be arranged.

-Eat the right foods
+Eat the Right Foods

-Eating a balanced diet will improve your health generally but eating specific foods will improve your eyesight and eye health.
+Eating a balanced diet will improve your general health but eating specific foods will improve your eyesight and eye health.
 Leafy greens such as spinach and kale are packed with antioxidants that lower the risk of diseases such as macular degeneration.
 Eating oily fats such as fish and nuts can also help to reduce the risk of dry eye syndrome, common in older people.

 Smoking can increase your risk of developing cataracts and macular degeneration.
-We have some tips to help people to quit smoking.
+We have some tips to help people quit smoking.

-Improve the lighting in your home
+Improve the Lighting in Your Home